Characters and the Generation of Sylow 3-Subgroups For Almost Simple Groups: Theorem A for groups of Lie type

-For the remainder of the proof we will proceed by choosing characters similarly to how they were chosen in \cite[Theorem 5.23]{sf} and argue as to which of these characters are $\sigma$-fixed.
-Consider the case of $S = \operatorname{P\Omega}_8^{+}(q)$.
-Using \cite{FS89} we see that in the case where $3|(q-1)$ the pricipal block is the unique unipotent block of $\operatorname{SO}^+_8(q)$ and we therefore have that all characters in series corresponding to semisimple elements of $3$-power order lie in the principal block.
-If instead $3|(q+1)$ we see that the principal block is a unique unipotent block of maximal defect, thus all $3'$-degree characters in series corresponding to semisimple of $3$-power order lie in the principal block by \cite[Theorem 9.12]{CE04}.
-Considering semisimple elements in $\operatorname{(CO^\circ})^+(q)$ with eigenvalues $(\omega,\omega, I_6)$ and $(\omega I_3,\omega^{-1}I_3,1,1)$ respectively and arguing as in the above case gives more than $9$ $\Aut(S)$ orbits in $\Irr_{0}(B_0(S))$ of characters which are $\sigma$-fixed.
-This is sufficient by Lemma \ref{3prime}.

-Now let $S$ be one of the remaining cases.
+Now assume $n \neq 5$.
 By \cite[Proposition 5.22]{sf} we have that, in all cases, $S$ has at least 9 unipotent $3'$-degree characters in distinct $\operatorname{Aut(S)}$ orbits in its principal block.
-The fact that the unipotent characters are rational, the fact that non-unipotent characters cannot be conjugate to unipotent characters and Lemma \ref{3prime} give that it is sufficient to find one non-unipotent character in $\Irr_{0,\sigma}(B_0(S))$.
-From \cite[Theorem 3.4]{GSV} we have that there exists $\chi \in \Irr_{0}(S)$ that is the deflation of a semisimple character $\chi_s \in \Irr(G)$ for a semisimple 3-element of $G^*$.
-We see further from the proofs of loc. cit. that, in the cases that $\mathbf{G}$ of type B,C, or D, where $S = \mathbf{G}^F/\mathbf{Z}(\mathbf{G}^F)$, we may take our semisimple element to be any semisimple element in the center of a Sylow 3-subgroup, thus we may choose one of order 3.
-Note that in all of these cases we additionally have that $(|s|,|\mathbf{Z}(G)|) = 1$, thus $C_{\mathbf{G}^*}(s)$ is connected by \cite[Proposition 14.20]{MT11}.
+The fact that the unipotent characters are rational, the fact that non-unipotent characters cannot be conjugate to unipotent characters, and Lemma \ref{3prime} give that it is sufficient to find one non-unipotent character in $\Irr_{0,\sigma}(B_0(S))$.
+From the proof of \cite[Theorem 3.4]{GSV} we see that a sufficient condition for the semisimple character $\chi_s \in \Irr(G)$ to contain $\mathbf{Z}(G)$ in its kernel is that $s \in \mathbf{Z}(Q) \cap (G^*)'$, where $Q \in \syl_3(G^*)$.
+The same proof in loc. cit. gives that this intersection is non-trivial.
+If $3\nmid n$ or $3|(q+\epsilon)$, we take any $s\in \mathbf{Z}(Q) \cap (G^*)'$ of order $3$ and we have $(|s|,|Z(\mathbf{G})|) = (3,(n,q-\epsilon)) = 1$, where $\mathbf{G}$ is as in the introduction to Section $3$, and $C_{\mathbf{G}^*}(s)$ is connected by \cite[Proposition 14.20]{MT11}.
 Thus, there is a unique semisimple character in $\mathcal{E}(G,s)$.
-Thus, $\chi_s$ is the only character of its particular degree in $\mathcal{E}(G,s)$ and \cite[3.3.15]{GM20} implies that $\chi_s$, and consequently its deflation are $\sigma$-fixed characters of $3'$-degree.
+Thus, $\chi_s$ is the only character of its particular degree in $\mathcal{E}(G,s)$ and \cite[Proposition 3.3.15]{GM20} implies that $\chi_s$, and consequently its deflation are $\sigma$-fixed characters of $3'$-degree.
 We also see that \cite[Lemma 4.6]{mmsv} implies that $\chi_s$ lies in the principal block and \cite[Lemma 17.2]{CE04} gives that its deflation does as well.